 We grow brinjals – the variety we have grown, are beautiful, shiny and a glossy deep, deep purple, and feature in cuisine from all shores of the Mediterranean, and the Middle East.
-Smaller varieties, in other colours, are a feature of Asian foods – they’re on my list of things to grow – as soon as I can find seed.
+Smaller varieties, in other colours, are a feature of Asian food.
+We’ve grown them, too, and I’ve served them – stuffed as a vegetarian option for Sunday Supper.

 We always have brinjals in the fridge.
 Our regular Sunday breakfast includes a slice of fried brinjal, something I used to feel somewhat guilty about until Tim Noakes’ flip to a high-fat diet!